 Southbank winter market

 I decided to go for the spiced plum Rekorderlig which definitely did not disappoint!
-The taste was everything you could expect at a Christmas festival fruity, tangy but with slight kick of cinnamon.
-As i sat and sipped my lukewarm pint on the balcony of the bar I had a good look at customers on the ride in the festival, a giant swing which appears exciting for the 3 people on it but who could blame people for not wanting to ride it when it cost £7 to ride.
-When it came to finally leaving, the guests are asked to take a back street exit that backs on a side road in the Southbank area and are ushered out by hostile security guards.
+The taste was everything you could expect at a Christmas festival fruity, tangy but with a slight kick of cinnamon.
+As I sat and sipped my lukewarm pint on the balcony of the bar I had a good look at customers on the ride in the festival, a giant swing which appears exciting for the 3 people on it but who could blame people for not wanting to ride it when it cost £7 to ride.
+When it came to finally leave, the guests are asked to take a back street exit that backs on a side road in the Southbank area and is ushered out by hostile security guards.

 Whether you want to get dad some moonshine to get him through Boxing Day or your sister a ridiculous wooden duck in wellingtons Southbank Christmas market certainly will not fail to get you in the festive mood but also be prepared to be ripped off